jonsiu/career-os/.ai/planning/requirements/mvp-feature-specs.md

 - [ ] **NEW**: Specific improvement areas are identified and highlighted
 - [ ] **NEW**: User is prompted to engage with virtual HR coach if score is below threshold

-### Resume Builder Interface
+### Resume Builder Interface & Versioning
 **Priority**: P0 (Must Have)
-**User Story**: As a tech professional, I want to build my resume step-by-step so I can create a comprehensive career profile.
+**User Story**: As a tech professional, I want to build my resume step-by-step and create role-specific versions so I can tailor my resume for different job categories.

 **Requirements**:
 - Multi-step form interface with progress indicator